 So will the quality of the experience outweight the disadvantages?
 In the UK, the chief broadcast engineer at BSkyB, Chris Johns suggests that 3D could herald a step change in the same way that colour did versus black and white.

 The programme and film makers are key to delivering quality too.
 But what is quality?
 Watching a newsreader in 3D is unlikely to be as compelling as ducking out-of-the-way when a football hurtles towards you.

 The challenge is also to find which genres and experiences work in 3D, and both draw, and retain audiences.
 The movie makers already plan a series of 3D films.
 Sometimes audiences will wish to ride a roller coaster!

-1. The trap with marketing technology is often that they are a collection of features trying to meet a need.
+1. The difficulty and trap with marketing technology is often that technology is often a collection of features trying to meet a need.
 Thus the most common reason new technology fails is because it fails to meet a need.
 Most probably because the need simply doesn’t exist.
-And if the need doesn’t exist you need to figure how to create that need.
-So use research to understand audience needs, and anticipate drivers and barriers to buy.
+Thus if the need doesn’t exist, you need to figure how to create a need.
+So use marketing research to understand audience needs, and anticipate drivers and barriers to buy.
 Also how to turn the need to a ‘want’.
 Some audiences no doubt want to ride a roller coaster!
 But perhaps not every day.

 2. There will always be some who fear new technology.
 So to kick-start demand, first, identify potential early adopters, and focus your marketing on them.